nishanthan-k/nishanthan-k/README.md

 ## Interests

-Apart from Web Development and Data Science, I enjoy hiking, reading books, and playing guitar.
+Apart from Web Development and Data Science, I enjoy hiking, reading books.

-## Fun Fact

-I love trying out new food recipes and experimenting with flavors in the kitchen.

 ## Thank You

 Thank you for taking the time to view my profile.
 Feel free to contact me if you have any questions or would like to collaborate on a project.